Bank woes could stymie France's recovery

 Figures suggest that European banks are becoming wary of lending.
 Overnight deposits at the ECB spiked to 198 billion euros on Tuesday, versus less than 10 billion at end-June, despite an ECB pledge to furnish unlimited short-term liquidity.

-"Everything is in place for a massive contraction of credit," Pierre Mariani, CEO of Franco-Belgian financial services group Dexia (DEXI.BR), warned this week.
+"Everything is in place for a massive contraction of credit," Pierre Mariani, CEO of Franco-Belgian financial services group Dexia, warned this week.

 CRISIS OF CONFIDENCE